dylanroman03/dylanroman03/README.md

 ### _JOURNEY_  ~
 - 2017: I start to learn code in [Free Code Camp](https://www.freecodecamp.org/)
 - 2019: I start my first job as Junior Developer
 - 2022: I start to study at the University

+- 2020/now: Working like a Movile Developer for ADN Software

 <!-- TECH -->